bentlema/puppet-tutorial-pe/tutorial/vbox/03-Install-Puppet-Master.md

-Note:  Once the installation completes, clicking the 'Start Using Puppet Enterprise' button will **not** work, as we are port-forwarding from a VM/Container to our localhost.
+Note:  Once the installation completes, clicking the 'Start Using Puppet Enterprise' button will **not** work, as we are port-forwarding from a VM to our localhost.
 Use the link below instead.

 ---

 ### Login to the PE Console

-We've forwarded port 443 from our puppet VM/Container to port 22443 on our hosting workstation, so you should be able to connect to the PE Console via the URL:
+We've forwarded port 443 from our puppet VM to port 22443 on our hosting workstation, so you should be able to connect to the PE Console via the URL:

 * PE Console URL:  **<https://127.0.0.1:22443/>**